reftonull/timelinter/README.md

 6. as a user, I can add people to timelines; their availability will be shown when you click on them
 7. as a user, I can add assigned blocks to people within timelines
 8. As a user, I can see any problems (including blocks assigned outside people's availability)

-This is a complicated project.
-To get familiar with it, I'd recommend following these steps:

-1. Register
-2. Login

-3. Add timeline (in /add)
-4. Add a few people (in /add)
-5. Add availability to people (in /people/[id])
-6. Add people to timeline (in /timeline/[id])

-7. Add blocks to timeline by clicking on the person you want to assign those blocks
-8. Look at the Problems tab to see if there are any people whose assigned blocks are outside availability

-## Research Topics

--   (3 points) Integrate user authentication
-    -   I'm going to be using passport for user authentication
-    -   And account has been made for testing; the password will be in the form
--   (5 points)
-    -   used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)